Action #1278

 operators that take integer arguments, but not for those taking doubles and that are used for interpolations.
 I’ll put them back.

-#11 Updated by Lu Chia-Chun almost 10 years ago
+#11 Updated by Lu Chia-Chun over 10 years ago

 About the operators: Yes, you are right!

-#12 Updated by Lu Chia-Chun almost 10 years ago
+#12 Updated by Lu Chia-Chun over 10 years ago

 I copied and pasted all getitem and setitem methods from GSkymap.i.
 I actually don’t know the swig language.
 Things seem to work.